This is a collaborative post.

 Start today.
 The best way to ease the sense of worry about getting older is to do something today that helps you to feel in control.
 It’s never too late to begin looking after your mind and body.
 You can take care of your mind by challenging yourself, doing puzzles, crosswords, and reading.
 Do the things that keep your mind active, whatever they might be.

 You can (and should) take care of your body by exercising, stretching, and eating a balanced diet.
-You should also try to keep your stress levels low and avoid habits like smoking and excess drinking.
+You should also try to keep your stress levels low and avoid habits like smoking and excessive drinking.
 The fact is that if you can start looking after yourself now, you’ll likely be in a much better position as you age.
 People who exercise, for example, tend to have better mobility when they get older.

 Your perspective is everything